Gambit81/First-Project/README.md

 ![Responsice Mockup](https://github.com/Gambit81/First-Project/blob/main/Sk%C3%A4rmbild%202023-03-09%20142119.png)

 ## HTML/CSS Card Gallery
-### This code is a basic HTML/CSS card gallery that displays a navigation menu, with images and links to various websites in different pages.
+### This code is a basic HTML/CSS card gallery.
+It displays a navigation menu, with images and links to various websites.
+The links are to resources for coding development.
 ***

 ## Usage